An interrogative sentence asks a question, and it always ends with a question mark. (It's basically just a fancy name

 All sentences must contain a subject and a verb.
 Check out the diagrams below.
 On the left, you'll see a basic diagram of a subject and a verb.
 On the right, you'll see a sentence diagram for the question below.

-If you'd like to learn more about the grammar of questions, check out that link!
+If you'd like to learn more about the grammar of questions, click that link!